mehulkar/mehulkar.com/source/blog/how-rails-works.md

 understand something because you totally should.

 Just kidding, if you don't understand something, it's definitely my fault.
-I often feel stupid when I don't understand documentation (basically everyday), and I want to make it clear that (1) that's a fine way to feel and (2), [Will, it's not your fault][1].
+I often (everyday) feel stupid when I don't understand documentation, and I want to make it clear that (1) that's a fine way to feel and (2), [Will, it's not your fault][1].
 Look at me, son.